Why Tracking Your BMI Matters Before and During Pregnancy

 - Get Your Results: You will see your BMI number and the corresponding weight category you fall into.

-Why is Monitoring Your BMI Important for Pregnancy?
+Why Monitoring BMI Is Important for Pregnancy Health?

-Before Pregnancy (Pre-conception Health): Knowing your BMI before you conceive can empower you to make healthy lifestyle changes.
-A BMI in the "normal" range is associated with fewer difficulties conceiving and a lower risk of complications once you are pregnant.
+Before Pregnancy (Pre-conception Health): Knowing your BMI for ladies (female) before conceiving can motivate you to adopt healthier habits.
+A BMI within the normal range is linked to better chances of conception and a lower risk of pregnancy-related complications.

-During Pregnancy: Your pre-pregnancy BMI is the primary factor healthcare providers use to recommend a target weight gain range.
+During Pregnancy: Your pre-pregnancy BMI is the main factor healthcare providers use to suggest a safe and healthy weight gain range for your pregnancy.

 - Reduces Complication Risks: Staying within your recommended weight gain range can lower your risk of developing conditions like gestational diabetes, preeclampsia (high blood pressure), and the need for a cesarean section.